FrankN88/quiz-game/README.md

 ## Overview

 This website is aimed for people who want to play a quizgame as a diversion during their chilling time.
-The website is designed to be responsive and accessible on all devices being at the same time simple but pleasant.
+The website is designed to be responsive and accessible on all devices; being at the same time simple but pleasant.

 ---